junxit/us-congress-bills-114/metadata.md

 - 2015-09-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6279)
 - 2015-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6279)
 - 2015-09-29 — Received in the Senate, read twice.
+- 2015-12-16 — Amendment SA 2929 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Amendment SA 2929 proposed by Senator Alexander. (consideration: CR S8708; text: CR S8708) In the nature of a substitute.
+- 2015-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S8708-8709)
+- 2015-12-16 — Message on Senate action sent to the House.
+- 2015-12-16 — Passed Senate with an amendment by Voice Vote.
+- 2015-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2015-12-16 — Senate amendment agreed to: Amendment SA 2929 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Senate amendment proposed (on the floor): Amendment SA 2929 proposed by Senator Alexander.(consideration: CR S8708; text: CR S8708)
+- 2015-12-16 — Senate amendment submitted